amaanalikhan3000/Cinemahub2/README.md

 - Add tests for new features
 - Update documentation as needed
 - Be respectful and follow our [Code of Conduct](CODE_OF_CONDUCT.md)

-### 🎃 Hacktoberfest Guidelines

-- PRs must be meaningful and not spammy
-- Quality over quantity - focus on valuable contributions
-- All PRs will be reviewed before merging
-- Invalid/spam PRs will be marked as `invalid` or `spam`